Doctors working with you individually to

 Lorilee Schoenbeck, N.D.

-Dr. Lorilee Schoenbeck is a fourth generation physician (although the first naturopathic physician), and has practiced in Vermont for 18 years.
-A graduate of the National College of Naturopathic Medicine, she completed her pre-med at the University of Wisconsin and also holds a bachelor's degree in nutrition from Goddard College.
-Dr. Schoenbeck is widely regarded as a regional and national expert on women's and adult natural medicine, and is respected by both natural and conventional medicine practitioners with whom she enjoys collaboration.
-For ten years, she was the first naturopathic physician to practice natural medicine in a Planned Parenthood owned gynecology clinic, and is now excited to be expanding her services in creating her own clinic, Mountain View Natural Medicine.
-Her aim is to engage her patients in creating optimal health, and creating treatment plans that reflect each person's individuality and goals.
+Dr. Lorilee Schoenbeck is a fourth generation physician (although the first naturopathic physician), and has practiced in Vermont for over 20 years.
+A graduate of the National College of Naturopathic Medicine, she completed her pre-med at the University of Wisconsin and also holds a bachelor’s degree in nutrition from Goddard College.
+Dr. Schoenbeck is widely regarded as a regional and national expert on women’s and adult natural medicine, and is respected by both natural and conventional medicine practitioners with whom she enjoys collaboration.
+For ten years, she was the first naturopathic physician to practice natural medicine in a Planned Parenthood owned gynecology clinic.
+She opened Mountain View Natural Medicine in 2012, which has become one of the most respected and advanced naturopathic primary care clinics nationwide, and a much sought-after residency site for new physicians.
+It is here that she is thrilled to help each patient find the most natural route to address acute and chronic issues.
+Herbs, nutrition and yoga are her favorite therapies.

 Sara Norris, N.D.